rfpotrero/alfresco/README.md

 ## Purpose of the project
-   * This project represent site for alfresco restaurant
+   * This project represent site for alfresco restaurant a mediterrean restaurant.
    * Learn outcomes will be: Frameworks, OOP principles, agile, etc..
 ## User Stories
    *